FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

 .. list-table::
    :header-rows: 1

-   * - Type Mark
+   * - Type marking
-     - 定义
+     - Definition
    * - i32
-     - 32-bit integer, consistent with the definition of the i32 type in Wasm
+     -32-bit integer, consistent with the definition of the i32 type in Wasm
    * - i32ptr
-     - 32-bit integer, which is stored in the same way as the i32 type in Wasm, but is used to represent the memory offset in the virtual machine
+     -32-bit integer, which is stored in the same way as the i32 type in Wasm, but is used to represent the memory offset in the virtual machine
    * - i64
-     - 64-bit integer, consistent with the definition of the i64 type in Wasm
+     -64-bit integer, consistent with the definition of the i64 type in Wasm
 ```

 ### API List